11 Best Beach Destinations in North America

-So if you don’t have time to hop on a long flight and head over to Asia, why not enjoy some of the best beaches that North America has to offer?
+So if you don’t have time to hop on a long flight, why not enjoy some of the best beaches that North America has to offer?

 1. Sayulita, Mexico